-Jaymz finally secured a job after a long history of unemployment, mental illness, substance abuse, and homelessness.
+Jaymz finally secured a job after a long history of unemployment, mental illness, and homelessness.
 All seemed promising when he could labour away at a warehouse, until he got injured on August 24th 2016, then sacked the day before Christmas due to his redundancy.
 Doctors reported tendinitis and bursitis, with swelling and fluid buildup in both shoulders.
 Buried under WorkCover paperwork, Jaymz was bound to the bed for half his days, unable to lift his arms, to open doors, to drive his car, or to even shower on his own.
 He was forced to stop and relearn everything he knew, like a toddler, learning how to move through life - again.
 Books and YouTube tutorials about barbering became his obsession - it was the best thing to distract himself from the pain.
 The only thing that got him out of the house were the weekly trips to his GP, physiotherapist, pain therapist, and psychologist.
 (Many thanks to the team at Cabrini Elsternwick Rehabilitation Centre!)

 Jaymz burrowed a pair of old clippers from a family member and unashamedly pleaded for the chance to cut the hair of his two nephews.
 With shoulder injuries and no formal training, each haircut took three hours.